-WHAT IS A BOOK RECIPE?
+WHAT IS A STORYTELLING RECIPE?

 A Book Recipe is a step-by-step guide, designed and curated by our early childhood literacy experts, on how to read story books aloud with your child using the ingredients of READ, TALK, SING and PLAY.